mharrah/Spdx3/README.md

 # Spdx3
-A library for creating, reading, and writing Software Bill of Materials files in SPDX 3 format
+A NuGet library for creating, reading, and writing Software Bill of Materials files in SPDX 3 format.